Saptha-Ghiri/devops_project_1/README.md

 ---

-Do you want me to also **embed visual PNG diagrams** for the trust relationships so your README looks more professional?
+Do you want me to **also create a diagram image** for the trust relationships so it can be added to this README?
+That would make it visually clear. ​:contentReference[oaicite:0]{index=0}​
-That way it’s not just text but also visually explains the SSH flows.